Lite³

 #define LITE3_NODE_ALIGNMENT

-B-tree node alignment configuration.
+B-tree node alignment.

 #define LITE3_NODE_SIZE